Tamatimtam/Lokatech-Greenhouse-Monitoring/blueprints/logs/logs-system-documentation.md

 **Key Components:**

 *   **`LogType` Enum**: Defines the types of events that can be logged:
-    *   `SENSOR_ERROR`: An error related to a sensor reading or sensor malfunction.
+    *   `SENSOR_ERROR`: An error related to a sensor reading or sensor malfunction (e.g., sensor reporting 0).
+    *   `SENSOR_OPERATIONAL`: A sensor that was previously in an error state (reporting 0) is now working correctly and reporting a valid value.
     *   `CONNECTION_LOST`: The server lost connection to a critical component (e.g., MQTT broker).
     *   `CONNECTION_RESTORED`: The server re-established a lost connection.
     *   `FAN_ON_AUTO`: A fan was turned on automatically by the system.